 We use similar terminology also when $f$ and the mappings in the path are quasiregular mappings. \end{definition}

-With the aid of the results in Section \ref{sec:HomotopiesOfHomotopies} we can now prove the following proposition. \begin{proposition} Let $\Omega \subset \R^n$ be a domain and let $f \colon \Omega \to \R^n$ be a branched cover (or a quasiregular mapping.)
-Suppose that for any $x \in \Omega$ and for all $r < r_x$ small enough $\overline{U}(x,f,r)$ is a manifold with boundary.
-Then for every $x_0 \in \Omega$, $f$ is a path of branched covers (or quasiregular mappings) at $x_0$. \end{proposition} \begin{proof} For any fixed $x_0 \in \Omega$ it is immediate to see that for small enough $r_0 > 0$ the boundaries $\partial U(x_0,f,r)$ with $r < r_0$ form a topological foliation since we assumed them to be manifolds.
+With the aid of the results in Section \ref{sec:HomotopiesOfHomotopies} we can now prove the following proposition. \begin{proposition} Let $\Omega \subset \R^n$ be a domain and let $f \colon \Omega \to \R^n$ be an open and discrete map (or a quasiregular mapping.)
+Suppose that for any $x \in \Omega$ and for all $r < r_x$ small enough $U(x,f,r)$ is a manifold with boundary.
+Then for every $x_0 \in \Omega$, $f$ is a path of open and discrete maps (or quasiregular mappings) at $x_0$. \end{proposition} \begin{proof} For any fixed $x_0 \in \Omega$ it is immediate to see that for small enough $r_0 > 0$ the boundaries $\partial U(x_0,f,r)$ with $r < r_0$ form a topological foliation since we assumed them to be manifolds.
 Thus by Theorem \ref{thm:SphericalityOfFoliation} each $\partial U(x_0,f,r)$ is a topological sphere and we may set $f_t = f|_{\partial U(x_0,f,r)}$.
-After conjugating by homeomorphisms $(f_t)$ becomes a path of branched covers between spheres and thus a path-type map at $x_0$. \end{proof}
+After conjugating by homeomorphisms $(f_t)$ becomes a path of open and discrete maps between spheres and thus a path-type map at $x_0$. \end{proof}

-In higher dimensions it is again natural to ask about the structure and behavior of the boundaries of lower dimensional normal domains. \begin{lemma} Let $\Omega \subset \R^n$ be a domain and let $f \colon \Omega \to \R^n$ be a branched cover.
-Suppose that for some $k\in \{2, \ldots, n-2\}$ all the $k+1$-dimensional normal domains are manifolds with boundary.
+In higher dimensions it is again natural to ask about the structure and behavior of the boundaries of lower dimensional normal domains. \begin{lemma} Let $\Omega \subset \R^n$ be a domain and let $f \colon \Omega \to \R^n$ be an open and discrete map.
+Suppose that for some $k\in \{2, \ldots, n-2\}$ all the $(k+1)$-dimensional normal domains are manifolds with boundary.
 Then for any $V \in \mathcal{U}_{k+1}$ the restriction $f|_{\partial V}$ is locally a path-type map. \end{lemma} \begin{proof} The proof is identical to the proof of Proposition \ref{prop:ReverseTopDim}. \end{proof}

 The above lemma has a natural corollary when more `levels' of lower dimensional normal domains are manifolds.
-To state the corollary we define that a mapping $f \colon \Omega \to \R^n$ is a \emph{$2$-repeated path} at $x_0 \in \Omega$ if $f$ is a at $x_0$ a path of path-type branched covers.
-Likewise a mapping $f$ is a \emph{$k$-repeated path} if it is locally a path of $(k-1)$-repeated paths. \begin{corollary} Let $\Omega \subset \R^n$ be a domain and let $f \colon \Omega \to \R^n$ be a branched cover.
+To state the corollary we define that a mapping $f \colon \Omega \to \R^n$ is a \emph{$2$-repeated path} at $x_0 \in \Omega$ if $f$ is a at $x_0$ a path of path-type open and discrete maps.
+Likewise a mapping $f$ is a \emph{$k$-repeated path} if it is locally a path of $(k-1)$-repeated paths. \begin{corollary} Let $\Omega \subset \R^n$ be a domain and let $f \colon \Omega \to \R^n$ be an open and discrete map.
 Suppose that for $k$ consecutive integers all the normal domains of those dimensions are manifolds with boundary.
-Then $f$ is an $(n-k)$-repeated path at $x_0$. \end{corollary}
+Then $f$ is an $k$-repeated path at $x_0$. \end{corollary}